 Note: This article may have affiliate links to Amazon or other companies.
 Purchases through these links may earn us a small commission at no additional cost to you.
 Learn more here.

-Where can I find some tips on increasing my car’s fuel economy?
-(Please don’t just tell me to stop driving and to take the bus.)
+Where can you find some tips on increasing your car’s fuel economy?
+Here are some ways to save money and time at the pump,

-With the average gallon of gas (at the time of this writing) pushing $4/gallon in the US, we’re all feeling it in our wallets when we fill up.
+With the price of gas pushing $3/gallon in the US (at the time of this writing), we’re all feeling it in our wallets when we fill up.
 So what can you do about it?